Why is searing important?

 |You get the delicious smokiness||Requires chilling of meat beforehand to prevent overcooking|

 While technically not a sear, deep frying is another method to attain crispiness for sous vide meats; however, we personally do not use this very often.
+It’s just a very different cooking experience and often cheapens the quality of a sous vide meat.
 We much prefer getting a dark crust from the above methods first.
 The Bearded Griller tests out deep drying his sous vide steak in this video.

 Step by Step Guide for the Perfect Sear